zzhuyii/OrigamiSimulator/README.md

 Realistic simulation of active origami structures with multi-physics behaviors.
 The package can capture compliant creases, inter-panel contact, heat transfer, large folding deformation, and electro-thermally actuated creases.
-The package provides six different loading methods adn allows users to created customizable loading schemes with arbitrary number and sequence of the provided loading methods.
+The package provides seven different loading methods adn allows users to created customizable loading schemes with arbitrary number and sequence of the provided loading methods.